Cars (franchise): Cars on the Road (2022)

 On December 10, 2020, during Disney's Investors Day event, Pixar announced that an animated series starring Lightning McQueen and Mater traveling the country while meeting friends, new and old, was in development.
 On November 12, 2021, it was announced that the show would be titled Cars on the Road, and that Owen Wilson and Larry the Cable Guy would reprise their respective roles as Lightning McQueen and Mater.
 It was released on Disney+ on September 8, 2022, as part of Disney+ Day.

 Cars: Lightning Racers (2027)

-On August 8, 2025, a new series titled Cars: Lightning Racers was announced for Disney Jr. It will follow Lightning McQueen as he gears up for new adventures in Radiator Springs alongside his hilarious best friend Mater and new friends, thrill-seeking drag car Pipes and mud-loving monster truck Miles.
+On August 8, 2025, a new series titled Cars: Lightning Racers was announced for Disney Jr., executive produced by Travis Braun and Frank Montagna.
+It will follow Lightning McQueen on new adventures in Radiator Springs alongside Mater and new friends, thrill-seeking drag car Pipes and mud-loving monster truck Miles.
 The films' original cast members returning to reprise their roles include Owen Wilson as Lightning McQueen and Larry the Cable Guy as Mater.
 It is set to premiere in 2027.